English 134 Mixed-Genre Portfolio

 Dear Fletcher,

-I’ve been thinking a lot about the morning we spent in Grindelwald—how the air felt thin and clean, how the mountains rose like something holy, and how every person around us seemed lit up by the sunlight on the valley.
+I’ve been thinking a lot about the morning we spent in Grindelwald.
+I've been remembering ow the air felt thin and clean, how the mountains rose like something holy, and how every person around us seemed lit up by the sunlight on the valley.
 When I look back on that day, the photos show a world that looks peaceful, almost impossibly beautiful.
 But the truth you never saw is that my inner world didn’t match the image at all.
 I was weighed down in ways I didn’t have words for at the time, carrying stress, tension, and heaviness that felt out of place in a place like that.
 The landscape was glowing, and I felt dim.

 That’s something I’ve learned from you more times than I can count: friendship is its own kind of space.
 It’s a lens that clarifies things when everything feels out of focus.
 It’s a reminder that even when our emotions don’t align with our environment, even when we feel the “wrong thing” in the “right place,” someone else can stand beside us and help us see differently.
 I didn’t understand that at seventeen, but I do now.
 And I’m writing to tell you how grateful I am.

-I compared us once—half-jokingly—to Frodo and Sam, and I know that sounds dramatic.
-But the older I get, the more accurate it feels.
+I compared us once to Frodo and Sam, and I know that sounds dramatic.
+But, the older I get, the more accurate it feels.
 Sam didn’t fix the weight Frodo carried; he didn’t erase the danger or the fear.
 He simply walked beside him, steady and loyal, until the path made sense again.
 That’s what your friendship has been for me.
 When I’ve been tired, you’ve been grounding.
 When my perspective has narrowed, you’ve widened it without forcing anything.
 When I’ve been quiet or confused or caught in my thoughts, you’ve been the one who makes space feel breathable again.

 What I’m trying to say is this: I see now how much of my world has been shaped by the way you move through it.
 And I don’t think I’ve ever really thanked you for that.